 Hip Hop rhetoric, Black Church rhetoric, community studies, personal narrative, documentary rhetoric, non-traditional students, theological writing

 Presently, I’ve evolved to understand and embrace writing’s transformative ability to liberate.
-Writing allows us to confront, interrogate, plan and reimagine what influences our past, present, and future through the lens of possibility.
-As a former writing instructor at one institution and current assistant professor at another, my research interests intersect between Hip Hop rhetoric, Black Church rhetoric, and community studies as a Black woman scholar.
+Writing allows us to confront, interrogate, plan, and reimagine what influences our past, present, and future through the lens of possibility.
+As a former writing instructor, assistant professor, and current editor for a nonprofit, my research interests intersect between Hip Hop rhetoric, Black Church rhetoric, and community studies as a Black woman scholar.
 I want to focus on critically examining, reclaiming, and opening spaces in those arenas for social change.
 My goal is to find ways to incorporate this work (in accessible ways) in the classroom, community, and the Church as a means of liberation.

-I am currently the editorial assistant for the Journal of American Folklore.
+I was an editorial assistant for the Journal of American Folklore from 2019 to 2021.

 B.A., English, The College of William and Mary, Williamsburg, VA